telus/tds-core/packages/Video/Video.md

 ### `simpleMode` usage

+- Must only be used on internal facing pages, it **must not** be used on marketing pages
+- Must be used with content that gives the video further context in order for it to meet accessibility standards

 For very specific internal use cases, `simpleMode` can be turned on to achieve the following effects:

 - The initial play button is smaller
+- The audio is muted
+- Thera are no captions
 - The control bar is always hidden
 - The time until the user is considered "idle" is cut in half, so the cursor and play/pause button will disappear more quickly

-- `simpleMode` can only be used on internal facing pages, it can not be used on marketing pages
-- If the video starts with a brand moment then the "poster" needs to be from the Brand Moment
-- `simpleMode` must be used with content that gives the video further context
-- The `videoBorder` prop must be set to `true`, creating a 1px gainsboro border, when the video background is white
-  - The border should be used for videos that start with a Brand Moment (all white w/ text and flower/critter) and then go to live-action

-Unless otherwise specified, it is advised that this mode not be used, especially on consumer-facing sites.